Shashikant1991/bookmarks/src/assets/help/introduction.md

 ## Why was Bookmarks created?

-It is one of several planned projects that will demonstrate my passion for front-end development with real-world working examples.
-If you find this project interested, then visit [Reactgular](https://reactgular.com) to discover other projects.
+It is a personal project that demonstrates my passion for front-end development with a real-world example.
+If you find this project interesting, then visit [Reactgular](https://reactgular.com) to discover other projects.

 ## Source Code